 Press Square, and choose the Square Waveform as the Burst Function.
+The default setting of the Source is Internal.

 2. Set the Parameters of the Burst Function.

 Use the default values.
 You can view all the parameters in the Graph mode.